 The Board of Trustees guides the long-term planning, finances and legal existence of People & Planet.
-The BoT works to oversee all the work the organisation does, and to make that sure it’s working in the best interests of student campaigners.
-This is why having a majority of student trustees around the table is so important: you know what’s affecting activism in your universities and colleges first-hand.
+The BoT works to oversee all the work the organisation does, and to make sure that it’s working in the best interests of student campaigners.
+This is why having a majority of student trustees around the table is so important: you know what’s affecting activism in your universities first-hand.

 Who can nominate themselves to be a student trustee?

-Anyone who is currently a student at a UK university or FE college and is involved in People & Planet on their campus can nominate themselves to be a student trustee.
-You don’t need to be part of an official People & Planet society on your campus, if you help run the Fossil Free, Divest Barclays, Sweatshop Free or Undoing Borders campaign on your campus (even if part of a different society) then you can nominate yourself.
-You have to be a current student when you nominate yourself but not for your two years as a student trustee (eg. you can nominate yourself to be a student trustee in your final year of university and be a student trustee for the next two years)
+Any student involved in People & Planet on their campus can nominate themselves to be a student trustee.
+You don’t need to be part of an official People & Planet society on your campus.
+If you help run the Fossil Free, Divest Barclays, Sweatshop Free or Undoing Borders campaign on your campus (even if part of a different society) then you can nominate yourself.
+You have to be a current student when you nominate yourself but not for your three years as a student trustee (eg. you can nominate yourself to be a student trustee in your final year of university and be a student trustee for the next two years)

 What does being a student trustee involve?

-As a student trustee you are expected to attend 4 Board of Trustee meetings each year that take place in different locations around the UK.
-BoT meetings normally take place on a Saturday daytime.
+As a student trustee you are expected to attend 4 Board of Trustee meetings each year that take place over Zoom or in different locations around the UK.
+BoT meetings normally take place on a Saturday from 11-4pm.
 People & Planet cover your travel expenses to and from these meetings.
-Outside of the BoT meetings you can choose to support different bits of work that People & Planet do, whether your interest is in fundraising, campaign strategy or growing the network.
+You are expected to support with overseeing the work the organisation does, and to make sure that it’s working in the best interests of student campaigners.
+As a student trustee you are expected to participate in working groups which complete tasks outside of Board meetings, and maintain good communication with the rest of the Board and P&P staff.
+You can additionally choose to support different bits of work that People & Planet do, whether your interest is in fundraising, campaign strategy or growing the network.